Kilcullen: Government and Representation

-Kilcullen is within the remit of Kildare County Council; it does not elect councillors for itself or its broader area but parts of the town and surrounds fall within the Naas Local Electoral Area and parts within the Athy Local Electoral Area.
+Kilcullen is within the remit of Kildare County Council; it does not elect councillors for itself or its broader area, but parts of the town and surrounds fall within the Naas Local Electoral Area and parts within the Athy Local Electoral Area.

 For national elections, Kilcullen is today in the Kildare South Dáil constituency.
-It was controversially, for a period, in a Wicklow constituency.
+It was controversial, for a period, in a Wicklow constituency.

-Local government services
+Local Government Services

 The council operates a covered reservoir almost a kilometre north of the bridge, with outlying areas served by group water schemes (many originally arranged by Kilcullen Community Council).
-There is a small sewage plant by the river a few hundred metres north of the bridge, and increased capacity is to be provided at a new plant in 2008 or 2009.
-There is a large county council reservoir near Old Kilcullen also.
+There is a small sewage plant by the river, a few hundred metres north of the bridge, and increased capacity is to be provided at a new plant in 2008 or 2009.
+There is also a large county council reservoir near Old Kilcullen.

-After some protests in 2007–2008, the County Council began to provide a limited street cleaning service in mid-2008.
+Following protests in 2007–2008, the County Council began providing a limited street-cleaning service in mid-2008.